Iyewumi-Adesupo/Next-js-bun-application/my-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-To guide you in installin bun:
+To guide you in installing bun:

 https://bun.sh/guides/ecosystem/nextjs

-To guide you with buildong Dockerfile and Compose file:
+To guide you with building Dockerfile and Compose file:

 https://shipyard.build/blog/nextjs-with-docker/